-During PDN Activity 2RD1, coordinate with the Project Manager, Division Project Manager, Division Traffic Engineer, Division Project Development Engineer, Division Environmental Supervisor, and Division Planning Engineer to determine the necessity for providing sufficient lateral offset to allow for construction of future greenways, sidewalks, or trails where the MCDOT Complete Streets Policy guidelines has justified the need for additional lateral offset.
+During PDN Activity 2RD1, coordinate with the Project Manager, Division Project Manager, Division Traffic Engineer, Division Project Development Engineer, Division Environmental Supervisor, and Division Planning Engineer to determine the necessity for providing sufficient lateral offset to allow for construction of future greenways, sidewalks, or trails.
 Depict such offsets in the typical section under the bridge so the Structures Lead can address these requirements when laying out the bridge.